BrotherEdison/spigotmc-init-script/README.md

 *   Create a new user with a home directory

     ~~~
-    useradd -m bukkit
+    useradd -m <<username>>
     ~~~

-*   Save the script as `/etc/init.d/minecraft` and make it executable
+*   Save the script as `/etc/init.d/spigotmc` and make it executable

     ~~~
-    chmod +x /etc/init.d/minecraft
+    chmod +x /etc/init.d/spigotmc
     ~~~

-*   Copy between the `<<COMMENT` and `COMMENT` lines and place the copy at `/etc/default/minecraft`
+*   Copy between the `<<COMMENT` and `COMMENT` lines and place the copy at `/etc/default/spigotmc`

-    If you need to edit settings, edit the `/etc/default/minecraft` file, not the initscript
+    If you need to edit settings, edit the `/etc/default/spigotmc` file, not the initscript

-*   Allow the bukkit user to run the init script without needing root access
+*   Allow the user to run the init script without needing root access

     Type `visudo` and add this line to the bottom:

     ~~~
-    bukkit localhost=NOPASSWD:/etc/init.d/minecraft*
+    <<username>> localhost=NOPASSWD:/etc/init.d/spigotmc*
     ~~~

-*   Create an alias so you only have to type `minecraft` to run the script
+*   Create an alias so you only have to type `spigotmc` to run the script

     Add the following line to both root and bukkit's `~/.bashrc` file:

     ~~~
-    alias minecraft='/etc/init.d/minecraft'
+    alias spigotmc='/etc/init.d/spigotmc'
     ~~~

 *   Start the server on system boot if desired (CentOS/Fedora)

     ~~~
-    chkconfig --add minecraft
+    chkconfig --add spigotmc
-    chkconfig minecraft on
+    chkconfig spigotmc on
     ~~~

 *   Start the server on system boot if desired (Ubuntu)

     ~~~
-    update-rc.d minecraft defaults
+    update-rc.d spigotmc defaults
     ~~~

 As the regular user, bukkit: